-The hunter education course provides training in firearms safety, wildlife conservation, and respect for our natural resources, landowners, and other hunters.
+The Hunter Education course provides training in firearms safety, wildlife conservation, and respect for our natural resources, landowners, and other hunters.
 Graduates receive a lifetime certification recognized by all states, Canadian provinces, and Mexico.
-Since originating around 1950, over 30 million students have completed the hunter education training in the United States.
-Conclusive evidence shows that the hunter education course has dramatically reduced hunting related firearms accidents — up to 75% in some states — and has brought about positive change in hunter skills, attitudes, and behavior.
+Since its inception in 1949, over 30 million students have completed hunter education training in the United States.
+Conclusive evidence shows that hunter education courses have dramatically reduced hunting related firearms accidents — up to 75% in some states — and have brought about positive change in hunter skills, attitudes, and behavior.

-- If you were born after January 1, 1986 and are 16 years old or older, you must have successfully completed a certified hunter education course before you hunt in the units listed above.
+- If you were born after January 1, 1986 and are 18 years old or older, you must have successfully completed a hunter education course before you hunt in the units listed above.

-- successfully completed a certified hunter education course —OR—
+- successfully completed a hunter education course —OR—

-- hunt under the direct immediate supervision of a licensed hunter who is either:
+- hunt under the direct immediate supervision of a licensed hunter who is:

-- 16 years old or older and has successfully completed a certified hunter education course OR
+- 18 years of age or older and has successfully completed a hunter education course OR

 - born on or before January 1, 1986.

-In addition, hunter education certification is required before anyone may legally hunt in the following areas in Alaska: the Anchorage Coastal Wildlife Refuge, the Eagle River Management Area (14C for black bear and small game), the Palmer/Wasilla Management Area (shotgun for big game), Eklutna Lake Management Area (14C bears), and the Mendenhall Wetlands near Juneau, except hunters under 10 who are not certified can hunt as long as they are under the direct supervision of an adult who is certified.
+In addition, hunter education certification is required before anyone may legally hunt in the following areas in Alaska: the Anchorage Coastal Wildlife Refuge (14C), Eagle River Management Area (14C bears and small game), Palmer/Wasilla Management Area (14A shotgun for big game), Eklutna Lake Management Area (14C bears), and the Mendenhall Wetlands State Game Refuge (hunters under 10 years of age who are not certified can hunt as long as they are under the direct supervision of an adult).